Tina Bøttzau

 Tina Bøttzau (born 29 August 1971) is a Danish former team handball player, two times Olympic champion and a World champion.
 She received gold medals with the Danish national team at the 1996 Summer Olympics in Atlanta and at the 2000 Summer Olympics in Sydney, and at the 1997 World championship.

 After her handball career, she has worked as a teacher.
+Today she is the team manager of the Denmark women's national handball team.